Superrehtard/old_diaspora_wiki/Security-Architecture-Proposal.md

 # Definitions
 * Pod - Hosts a number of Seeds
-* Seed - Hosts the Diaspora account of one user
+* Seed - The Diaspora account of one user
 * Client - an interface into a Seed used by users to post and view Data
 * Local Client - a Client under exclusive control of the User
 * Remote Client - a Client accessed remotely and not under exclusive control of the User